ewired/gjs-guide/docs/extensions/overview/anatomy.md

 * The code in `extension.js` is executed in the same process as `gnome-shell`

-  Here you **will** have access to live code running in GNOME Shell, but fatal errors or mistakes will affect the stablity of the desktop.
+  Here you **will** have access to live code running in GNOME Shell, but fatal errors or mistakes will affect the stability of the desktop.
 It also means you will be using the [Clutter][clutter] and [St][st] toolkits, although you may still use utility functions and classes from Gtk.